keycloak/keycloak/README.md

 To switch back just do a `git checkout public`

+## Building as a Keycloak theme

+If you want to build the application using Maven and produce a JAR that can be installed directly into Keycloak, check out the [Keycloak theme documentation](./keycloak-theme/README.md).

 # Keycloak UI Test Suite in Cypress

 This repository contains the UI tests for Keycloak developed with Cypress framework